Tadeusz Isakowicz-Zaleski: Life

+On 9 January 2024, Isakowicz-Zaleski died in a Chrzanów hospital.
+He was 67.

 Activities

 Armenian Community in Poland

-Reverend Isakowicz-Zaleski is a pastor of Armenian Catholic parish in Gliwice since 1 December 2009.
+Reverend Isakowicz-Zaleski was a pastor of Armenian Catholic parish in Gliwice since 1 December 2009.
 Between 2001 and 2009 he was the national clergyman and national chaplain of the Armenian community of Poland.
-He popularizes knowledge about the history and culture of Armenia itself, as well as about the rich history of the Armenian minority in Poland.
+He popularized knowledge about the history and culture of Armenia itself, as well as about the history of the Armenian minority in Poland.
 He initiated cooperation between older and newer waves of Armenian immigrants.
-Father Zaleski, who is related to the Catholic Armenian Rite archbishop of Lviv, Izaak Mikolaj Isakowicz, also promotes the erection of a monument in Krakow to commemorate the Armenian genocide.
+Father Isakowicz-Zaleski, who was related to the Catholic Armenian Rite archbishop of Lviv, Izaak Mikolaj Isakowicz, also promoted the erection of a monument in Kraków to commemorate the Armenian genocide.

 Charity and Helping the Disabled

-In 1997, Archbishop Franciszek Macharski named Zaleski honorary canon of the Krakow Archdiocese in appreciation for his charity-related activities.
-However, Zaleski, who is known in Krakow for his charity works, resigned from this post in 2006, protesting allegations aimed at him.
+In 1997, Archbishop Franciszek Macharski named Isakowicz-Zaleski honorary canon of the Kraków Archdiocese to appreciate his charity-related activities.
+However, Isakowicz-Zaleski, who is known in Kraków for his charity works, resigned from this post in 2006, protesting allegations aimed at him.
 Together with Janina Ochojska, he was a participant in several humanitarian convoys to such countries as the former Yugoslavia, Albania, Chechnya and Ukraine.
 In September 2007, Polish Ombudsman awarded him the Order of Pawel Wlodkowic for courage in fighting for basic values and truths, against the opinions of the majority.
 He was also awarded the Order of the Smile.
 Since 2007, he has been cooperating with the Gazeta Polska weekly.
-Isakowicz-Zaleski runs the Brother Albert Foundation.
+Isakowicz-Zaleski ran the Brother Albert Foundation.

 Massacres of Poles in Volhynia

-Zaleski, who lost several members of his family in a campaign of ethnic cleansing of Poles in modern Western Ukraine (formerly inside pre-1939 eastern Polish territory), has for years been fighting to commemorate the Polish victims.
-In 2008 he unsuccessfully appealed to the Government of Poland, stating that it should officially condemn the Volhynian Genocide.
+Zaleski, who lost several members of his family in a campaign of ethnic cleansing of Poles in modern Western Ukraine (formerly inside pre-1939 eastern Polish territory), campaigned for many years to commemorate the Polish victims.
+In 2008 he unsuccessfully appealed to the Government of Poland to officially condemn the Volhynian Genocide.
 He stated that political correctness in Poland makes it impossible to mention these tragic events.
-In 2008 he wrote the book Subdued Genocide in Kresy, in which, among other things, he describes the fate of his family and of the village of Korosciatyn near Monasterzyska (area of Ternopil), which was destroyed by Ukrainian nationalists, and its inhabitants murdered.
-He frequently criticizes not only members of the Polish Government, together with president Kaczynski, but also Roman Catholic hierarchy, such as Primate Jozef Glemp and Cardinal Stanislaw Dziwisz, claiming that they have neglected sufferings of Poles in Western Ukraine and they do not protest when Ukrainian nationalists are awarded orders.
+In 2008 he wrote the book Subdued Genocide in Kresy, in which, among other things, he described the fate of his family and of the village of Korosciatyn near Monasterzyska (area of Ternopil), which was destroyed by Ukrainian nationalists, and its inhabitants murdered.
+He frequently criticized not only members of the Polish Government, together with President Kaczynski but also Roman Catholic hierarchy, such as Primate Józef Glemp and Cardinal Stanisław Dziwisz, claiming that they neglected the sufferings of Poles in Western Ukraine and they did not protest when Ukrainian nationalists are awarded orders.